Social credit: Aberhart administration

-In 1935, the world's first Social Credit government was elected in Alberta, Canada led by William Aberhart.
-A book by Maurice Colbourne, entitled The Meaning of Social Credit, had convinced Aberhart that the theories of Major Douglas would facilitate for Alberta's recovery from the Great Depression.
-Aberhart added a heavy dose of fundamentalist Christianity to Douglas' theories, and the Canadian social credit movement, which was largely nurtured in Alberta, thus acquired a strong social conservative influence.
-However, some historians believe that neither Aberhart nor his supporters understood the works of Douglas, and simply rallied around Aberhart's charisma.
+In 1935, the world's first Social Credit government was elected in Alberta, Canada.
+It was led by Calgary school principal William Aberhart.
+Discussion of social credit in the early 1920s by Alberta MP William Irvine and others, and a federal Royal Commission into bank reform in the 1920s after the collapse of the Home Bank of Canada helped incite discussion on the topic.
+A 1928 book by Maurice Colbourne, entitled Unemployment or war, helped convince Aberhart that Social Credit was the solution to unemployment.
+Aberhart added a heavy dose of fundamentalist Christianity to Douglas' theories.
+Thus the Canadian social credit movement, which was largely nurtured in Alberta, acquired a strong aspect of social conservative thought.
+Some historians state that neither Aberhart nor his supporters understood the works of Douglas, and that his followers simply rallied around Aberhart's charisma.

-Douglas was consulted by the 1921–1935 United Farmers of Alberta provincial government in Alberta, but the UFA saw only difficulties in trying to bring in Social Credit.
-Douglas became an advisor to Aberhart, but withdrew after a short time and never visited Alberta after 1935 due to strategic differences.
-Aberhart sought orthodox counsel with respect to the Province's finances, and the correspondence between them was published by Douglas in his book, The Alberta Experiment.
+Douglas was consulted by the United Farmers of Alberta Alberta provincial government, (a populist farmers movement), but the UFA was unwilling to adopt Social Credit.
+Douglas was consulted as an advisor to Aberhart, but he had differences with Aberhart's policies and resigned the following year.
+Douglas abhorred that Aberhart sought orthodox financial counsel with respect to Alberta's finances.
+Douglas criticized Aberhart's policies and that criticism was made public when Douglas published correspondence between them in his book, The Alberta Experiment.

-While Aberhart, the Premier, wanted to balance the provincial budget, Douglas argued the concept of a "balanced budget" was inconsistent with Social Credit principles.
+While Premier Aberhart tried to balance the provincial budget, Douglas argued the concept of a "balanced budget" was inconsistent with Social Credit principles.
 Douglas stated that, under existing rules of financial cost accountancy, balancing all budgets within an economy simultaneously is an arithmetic impossibility.
 In a letter to Aberhart, Douglas stated:

 This seems to be a suitable occasion on which to emphasise the proposition that a Balanced Budget is quite inconsistent with the use of Social Credit (i.e., Real Credit – the ability to deliver goods and services 'as, when and where required') in the modern world, and is simply a statement in accounting figures that the progress of the country is stationary, i.e., that it consumes exactly what it produces, including capital assets.
 The result of the acceptance of this proposition is that all capital appreciation becomes quite automatically the property of those who create and issue of money [i.e., the banking system] and the necessary unbalancing of the Budget is covered by Debts.